Mondulkiri is Cambodia's wild west, its hill station. It is as different from the southern Provinces and cities as Tibet is from Shanghai.

-This is the classic rural town with a scattering of everything in brave storefronts, the big difference being that the main street is NOT the local market and the crush of daily shoppers is pushed down the side allies.
+This is the classic rural town with a scattering of everything in brave storefronts, the big difference being that the main street is NOT the local market and the crush of daily shoppers is pushed down the side alleys.

 Travel services are right on the street and you can book bus tickets to the world, all the way to Ho Chi Minh in Vietnam.
-Yes, Mondulkiri is right on Cambodia`s border with Vietnam reminding one that not so long ago, this place was an active part of the Ho Chi Minh trail where North Vietnamese soldiers and supplies crept through the jungle every night avoiding US B-52's and other aircraft.
+Mondulkiri is right on Cambodia`s border with Vietnam reminding one that not so long ago, this place was an active part of the Ho Chi Minh trail where North Vietnamese soldiers and supplies crept through the jungle every night avoiding US B-52's and other aircraft.

-The Road to Mondulkiri - The Mondulkiri trip is much easier now
+The Road to Mondulkiri

-Recent developments have really enhanced the trip to Mondulkiri.
+The Mondulkiri trip is much easier now.Recent developments have really enhanced the trip to Mondulkiri.
 Because of this, many Cambodians and tourists have explored the place.
 As the sun blisters in the plains, the hills of Mondulkii offer a refuge.